wanyoike-max/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Script 1 shows us how to print the alphabet in lowercase followed by a new line

 * Script 2 shows us how to print the aphabet 10 times followed by a new line

+* Script 3 shows us how to check for lowercase letters